-Some regional (and not global) navigation satellite systems also exist, such as the European Geostationary Navigation Overlay Service (EGNOS) for Europe, or the local satellite positioning reference system of Luxembourg named "Satellite Positioning System Luxembourg" [16] (SPSLux).
+Some regional (and not global) navigation satellite systems also exist, such as the European Geostationary Navigation Overlay Service (EGNOS) for Europe, or the local satellite positioning reference system of Luxembourg named "Satellite Positioning System Luxembourg" [17] (SPSLux).
 These regional systems improve the performance (accuracy and reliability) of GNSS by applying real time corrections to the GNSS data.
+Other regional satellite navigation systems like the Indian Regional Navigation Satellite System (IRNSS) are trending towards global navigation systems [18].